Maybe you’ve already tried to apply for a regular, unsecured personal loan — only to be turned down.

 If so, a guarantor loan might be an option worth looking into.
-Secured by the promise, or guarantee, of a close friend or family member, guarantor loans make it more possible for those with little or poor credit history to qualify for unsecured personal loans.
-They do, of course, have their own downsides to consider, so read on to learn everything you need to know about this type of personal loan.
+With this type of loan, the guarantor (often a close friend or family member) agrees to repay the loan if the borrower can’t.
+Since this reduces risk to the lender, guarantor loans can make it possible for those with poor or limited credit to qualify for an unsecured personal loan.

 What Is a Loan With a Guarantor